CFDs are leveraged products that incur a high level of risk. Know more

 5. Chikou Span (lagging span)

 Chikou span is the fifth line of the Ichimoku chart.
 Chikou span is the recent close price plotted 26 days backward.
 It is always lag-behind the current price.
-It presents the momentum and confirms the trend when the prices cross the cloud, shown in Figure 3.
+It presents the momentum and confirms the trading trend when the prices cross the cloud, shown in Figure 3.

 Figure 3